facebook/flipper/README.md

 ## Contributing to Flipper

 Both Flipper's desktop app and native mobile SDKs are open-source and MIT licensed.
-This enables you to see and understand how we are building plugins, and of course join the community and help improve Flipper.
+This enables you to see and understand how we are building plugins, and of course, join the community and help improve Flipper.
 We are excited to see what you will build on this platform.

 # In this repo